databricks/mlops-stacks/{{cookiecutter.project_name}}/.mlops-setup-scripts/README.md

 3. Write credentials for accessing the container in (1) to a file
 4. Create Databricks service principals configured for CI/CD, write their credentials to a file, and store their state in the Azure Blob Storage container created in (2).
+{% if cookiecutter.cicd_platform == "azureDevOpsServices" %}
+5. Create two Azure DevOps Pipelines:
+    * `testing_ci` - Unit tests and integration tests triggered upon PR to the main branch.
+    * `terraform_cicd` - Continuous integration for Terraform triggered upon a PR to main and changes to `databricks-config`, followed by continuous deployment of changes upon successfully merging into main.
+{% endif %}
 {% elif cookiecutter.cloud == "aws" %}
 1. Create an AWS S3 bucket and DynamoDB table for storing ML resource config (job, MLflow experiment, etc) state for the current ML project